byronpendason/byronpendason.github.io/havamal-bellows-st.md

 *In a light, clear sky \| or a laughing throng,
 In the bowl of a dog \| or a harlot's grief!*[^87]

 [^87]: The stanza is doubtless incomplete.
-Some editors add from a late paper manuscript these two lines
+Some editors add lines 3 and 4 from a late paper manuscript.

 **88** In a brother's slayer, \| if thou meet him abroad,
 In a half-burned house, \| in a horse full swift--